QuickFastly/NR-wiki/docs/Nova-Regna/World/Inhabitants/Human.md

   </table>
 </div>

 Humans (H. sapiens) are humans, you know what they are already, I'm not about to write my own whole [wikipedia article](https://en.wikipedia.org/wiki/Human) for them.
-They come in [[Cultures & Ethnicities|many varieties]].
+They come in [many varieties](../Cultures%20&%20Ethnicities/Cultures%20&%20Ethnicities).

-They are distinct from [[Spirits]] due to their lack of anything special or unique.
+They are distinct from [Spirits](./Spirits) due to their lack of anything special or unique.

 ## History

-Humans have existed on [[Earth]] since [[Era Dira]], as confirmed by the existence of various artifacts dated at over 3000 years old, but there is yet to be a consensus on just how old the human species is thought to be, or its origin.
+Humans have existed on [Earth](../Map/Earth) since [Era Dira](../History%20&%20Events/Era%20Dira), as confirmed by the existence of various artifacts dated at over 3000 years old, but there is yet to be a consensus on just how old the human species is thought to be, or its origin.

 ### Anatomy & physiology